New Horizons for Seniors Program

 Alzheimer Society provides education and support for those with Alzheimer’s and other forms of dementia, and their caregivers.

 Care Watch is a volunteer-run, not-for-profit advocacy organization led by seniors, with a focus on in-home long-term care in Ontario.

-OWN is a voice for mid-life and older women in Canada, one that challenges discrimination on the basis of age, gender, religion, or disability.
+OWN is a voice for mid-life and older women in Ontario, one that challenges discrimination on the basis of age, gender, religion or disability.

 Ontario Association of Councils on Aging (OACA)

-Volunteer Toronto is a charitable organization whose work strives to build a strong, inclusive, caring and committed community of people who willingly give of their time and energy toward building a healthy city.
+Volunteer Toronto is a charitable organization whose work strives to build a strong, inclusive, caring and committed community of people who willingly give of their time and energy towards building a healthy city.

 Ontario Ministry for Seniors and Accountability Liaison Committee (through OACA)